google/turbinia/docs/install.md

 * Edit the variables in `scripts/start-wrapper.sh` and `scripts/start-turbinia-common.sh` as appropriate (please note that the `start-wrapper.sh` script has a `GOOGLE_APPLICATION_CREDENTIALS` environment var in the middle of the script that needs to be updated).
 * In your worker VM, add a new custom metadata key `startup-script-url` pointing to `gs://$your_bucket/scripts/start-wrapper.sh`
 * Upon start, your VM should mount your GCS Bucket, and copy the start scripts into the home directory of the Turbinia user and will then start the Turbinia worker.
+* If you are running in GCP, you may also want to install [GCS FUSE](https://cloud.google.com/storage/docs/gcs-fuse).

 ## Setup
 Turbinia can be run either in the cloud, or on local machines.
 If you run Turbinia on local machines, it will still use cloud PubSub for the client to talk to the server, and for the server to talk to the worker nodes.